cemerson/marwav/README.md

  - Uses RawGitHub.com to link to the source JS/CSS files (so you only need the html file for now).
  - After first use the URL, scale and device checkbox settings will be saved to and loaded from localStorage
  - This thing does have capacity to eat up fair amount of RAM/CPU - but most modern dev machines should be fine
- - The "Rotate" button and the Zoom/scale feature are both unfinished/buggy but do work partially.
+ - The "Rotate" button is very basic - may quirk out sometimes.
+ - The "Scale" pulldown/feature is pretty buggy.
+My advice - only use if you feel like trying to finish/fix the feature.

 Consider this thing in super alpha state!
 A developer testing tool only for now ...